On Z-compactifiability of manifolds: Introduction

 All known closed, aspherical manifolds with exotic fundamental groups and exotic geometric properties have pseudo-collarable universal covers.
-This observation leads to an open question, as formulated in \cite[Section 5]{Gui16}: Does any closed, aspherical $n$-manifold ($n\geq 4$) necessarily have pseudo-collarable universal cover?
-Moreover, most popular approaches to attacking the Borel and the Novikov Conjectures depend on appropriate compactifications.
-Therefore, to take advantage of pseudo-collarability, it is natural to question whether pseudo-collarability implies compactifiability.
+This observation leads to an open question, as formulated in \cite[Section 5]{Gui16}. \begin{question} Does any closed, aspherical $n$-manifold ($n\geq 4$) necessarily have pseudo-collarable universal cover? \end{question} Most approaches to attacking the Borel and the Novikov Conjectures depend on appropriate compactifications.
+Therefore, to take advantage of pseudo-collarability, it is natural to question whether pseudo-collarability implies compactifiability (should Question \ref{Question of Guilbault} be true).
 However, it was unclear upon writing whether pseudo-collarability guarantees a compactification, particularly a $\mathcal{Z}$-compactification.
-A $\mathcal{Z}$-compactification is a generalization of completion designed to preserve the homotopy type of the original space, especially at the ends, after compactification.
-A closed subset $A$ of an absolute neighborhood retract (ANR) $X$ is a $\mathcal{Z}$-\emph{set} if, for every open set $U\subseteq X$, $U\backslash A\hookrightarrow U$ is a homotopy equivalence.
+A $\mathcal{Z}$-compactifi-cation is a generalization of completion designed to preserve the homotopy type of the original space, especially at the ends, after compactification.
+A closed subset $A$ of an absolute neighborhood retract (ANR) $X$ is a $\mathcal{Z}$-\emph{set} if, for every open set $U\subseteq X$, $U\setminus A\hookrightarrow U$ is a homotopy equivalence.
 A compactification $\widehat{X}=X\sqcup Z$ of a space $X$ is a $\mathcal{Z}$\emph{-compactification} if $Z$ is a $\mathcal{Z}$-set of $\widehat{X}$, where $\sqcup$ denotes a disjoint union.
-Equivalently, there exists a homotopy which instantly homotopies $\widehat{X}$ off of $Z$, where "instantly" means that the homotopy can be chosen to be as short as desired.
-Furthermore, since $\widehat{X}$ is locally compact, $Z$ is a \emph{strong} $\mathcal{Z}$-\emph{set} in the sense that the homotopy instantly pushes $\widehat{X}$ off of a neighborhood of $Z$.
-By a result of the ANR theory, any $\mathcal{Z}$-compactification of an ANR is necessarily an ANR.
-Since an open subset of an ANR is an ANR, a candidate for a $\mathcal{Z}$-compactification must be an ANR.
-The motivation of such a compactification first came from the modification of the manifold completion applied to Hilbert cube manifolds in \cite{CS76}. $\mathcal{Z}$-compactifications have been widely utilized in both geometric group theory and manifold topology.
-A major open problem concerning $\mathcal{Z}$-compactification is the existence of a characterization of $\mathcal{Z}$-compactifiable manifolds by completely removing Condition (\ref{Char2}) from Theorem \ref{Th: Completion Theorem}, cf. \cite{CS76, Gui01, GT03, Gui16, GG20}. \begin{question} Are Conditions (\ref{Char1}), (\ref{Char3}) and (\ref{Char4}) of Theorem \ref{Th: Completion Theorem} sufficient for manifolds to be $\mathcal{Z}$-compactifiable? \end{question} \begin{remark} This question was initially posed more generally in \cite{CS76} for locally compact ANRs and reiterated in \cite[P. 123]{Cha76} and as "Problem QM 8" in \cite{Geo79, Wes90}.
-However, a 2-dimensional polyhedral counterexample was constructed in \cite{Gui01}.
-Seeking a positive aspect of the question, Ferry \cite{Fer00} showed that if a locally finite, $k$-dimensional polyhedron $X$ satisfies Conditions (\ref{Char1}), (\ref{Char3}) and (\ref{Char4}), then $X \times [0,1]^{2k+5}$ is $\mathcal{Z}$-compactifiable.
-More recently, Guilbault and the author \cite{GG20} gave a "stabilization theorem" for manifolds stating that a manifold $M^m$ ($m\geq 5$) satisfies the conditions above if and only if $M^m \times [0,1]$ admits a $\mathcal{Z}$-compactification.
-The current version of the question first appeared in \cite{Gui01} and was repeated \cite{GT03, Gui16, GG20}. \end{remark}
+See Section \ref{Section: Proof of Thm of Z compactification} for more alternative defintions.
+The motivation of such a compactification first came from the modification of the manifold completion applied to Hilbert cube manifolds in \cite{CS76}.
+Since then $\mathcal{Z}$-compactifications have been widely utilized in both geometric group theory and manifold topology.
+A major open problem concerning $\mathcal{Z}$-compactification is the existence of a characterization of $\mathcal{Z}$-compactifiable manifolds by completely removing Condition (\ref{Char2}) from Theorem \ref{Th: Completion Theorem}, cf. \cite{CS76, Gui01, GT03, Gui16, GG20}. \begin{question} Are Conditions (\ref{Char1}), (\ref{Char3}) and (\ref{Char4}) of Theorem \ref{Th: Completion Theorem} sufficient for manifolds to be $\mathcal{Z}$-compactifiable? \end{question}